HomeTrue North Blog

 Fall: September to November

-In September, the landscape transforms into a spectacular kaleidoscope of colors—yellow, red, and orange, and the entire setting becomes magical.
-Travelers can still catch the last of the 50-degree days in early fall, but lows fall into the tens by November.
-Despite the cooler temperatures, the opportunities to enjoy activities like camping, hiking, and mountain biking in seclusion, are at an all-time high.
+In September, the landscape transforms into a spectacular kaleidoscope of colours — yellow, red, and orange — and the setting is magical.
+Travellers can still catch 50-degree days in early fall, but temperatures drop into the tens by November.
+Despite the cooler temperatures, camping, hiking, and mountain biking are still relatively popular during September and October.

-Tourists flock to Jasper in the fall to witness the explosion of color.
+Tourists flock to Jasper in the fall to witness the explosion of colour.
 Animal lovers are likely to spot sheep and elk in this season.

 View of fall colours by the river and mountains in Jasper